njznn/C-vector-struct/README.md

 # C-Vector-Struct

-This is an implementation of a dynamic vector structure in C. To use it, include the `vector.h` header file in your project.
+This is an implementation of a dynamic vector structure in C.

 ## Features
 - Dynamic resizing of vectors.